 Here is an example of a Material Certification showing RoHS compliancy in the lower right corner.
 Material certs are provided with all Pioneer Service customer orders.

-For more information on Pioneer Service’s RoHS compliant materials, please contact our team today!
+For more information on Pioneer Service’s RoHS compliant materials, our CNC Swiss precision machining capabilities, CNC turning operations, or our AS9100 and ISO9001:2015 certification, please contact our team today!